 1) Plantwide Inventory Control for Sustainable Process Operation

-A robust plantwide regulatory control system is installed on continuous chemical processes for closing all the independent material and energy balances to drive the process operation to steady state.
-Economic and sustainability concerns are usually addressed by adjusting the regulatory setpoints to minimize a cost objective.
+A robust plantwide regulatory control system is installed on continuous chemical processes to close all independent material and energy balances, driving the process operation toward a steady state.
+Economic and sustainability concerns are usually addressed by adjusting the regulatory setpoints to minimize the cost objective.
 At the optimum steady state, typically multiple constraints are active.
-Optimal process operation then boils down to designing the plantwide control system such that the variability in the active constraint process variables (PVs) is minimized to drive the process operation as close as possible to the active constraint limits with just enough back-off to avoid constraint violation.
-Because material balance transients are usually a major source of variability in the constraint PVs, the design of the plant inventory control system that closes the individual unit operation as well as the plantwide material balances, plays a key role in determining an operating plant's economic performance.
+Optimal process operation then boils down to designing the plant-wide control system such that the variability in the active constraint process variables (PVs) is minimized, driving the process operation as close as possible to the active constraint limits with just enough back-off to avoid constraint violation.
+Because material balance transients are usually a major source of variability in the constraint PVs, the design of the plant inventory control system that closes the individual unit operation, as well as the plantwide material balances, plays a key role in determining an operating plant's economic performance.
 This thesis comprehensively investigates the same.

 There are two major decisions in the design of the plantwide inventory control system: